MorganBergen/xrpl-docs/src/build-rippled/README.md

 cmake is deisgned to support complex directory hierarchies and applications dependent on several libraries.  for example cmake supports projects consisting of multiple toolkits, where each toolkit might contain sevral directories, and the application depends on the toolkits plus additional code.  cmake can also handle situations where executables must be built in order to generate code that is then compiled and linked into a final application.

 the build process is controlled by creating one or more `CMakeLists.txt` files in each directory (including subdirectories) that make up the project.
 Each `CMakeLists.txt` consists of one or more commands.  each command has the form `COMMAND (args..)` where `COMMAND`is the name of the command and `args` is a white-spaced separated list of arguments.

 technically cmake is unneeded to build rippled.  you could manually compile every translation unit into an object file, using the right compiler options, and then manually link all those objects together, using the right linker options.  however that's very tedious and error prone, which is why we use cmake.  we have written cmake configuration files for this project so that cmake can be used to correctly compile and link all of the translation units in it or rather cmake will generate files for a separate build system that compile and link all of the translation units.  even then cmake has parameters, some of which are platform specific.  in cmake's parlance parameters are specifically named variables like `CMAKE_BUILD_TYPE` or `CMAKE_MSVC_RUNTIME_LIBRARY`

+1.  `CMakeLists.txt` is the main configuration file written in cmake scripting lang, it specifies the project structure, source files, dependencies, build options, and targets.

+2.  **generators** cmake supports muild different build system generators such as (make, ninja, vscode & xcode ides) that can be specififed when running cmake.  each generator produces build files specific to that system.

+3.  **variables** cmake provides various variables that control the build process such as the build data type `CMAKE_BUILD_TYPE`, compiler options, dependency paths, etc.  these variables can be set in `CMakeLists.txt` or passed in via the command line.

+4.  **toolchain file** a toolchain file is used to specify platform specific settings, such as the compiler, linker, and other tool locations. it helps ensure consistent configuration across different platforms.

+5.  **build configurations**  cmake supports different build configurations, such as debug, release, relwithwebinfo, etc.  these configurations determine the compilation flags, optimization levels, and other settinsg used during the build process.

+####  `CMAKE_BUILD_TYPE`

+`CMAKE_BUILD_TYPE` is a cmake variable that defines the build type or configuration for your cmake project.  it allows you to specify different build configuration such as debug, release, or custom configurations specific to your project.   if you dont specify the `CMAKE_BUILD_TYPE` var, cmake uses an empty string as the build type.  in this case the generated build system such as Makefiles or VS project may use its default build configuration, which varies depending on the system or generator.

+to define cmake you can pass it into the command ine

 **parameters include**